ZONGE-International/ZongeWebDev/content/Methods/GroundMethods/gravity.md

 ## Survey Life Cycle

 - A local base station is deployed to provide an absolute gravity measurement, taking a measurement at the start and end of the day which accounts for drift.
 - A crew of 1-2 people per receiver will take measurements (2 stacks measurements) at each station.
-This may take anywhere from 5-15 min per station.
 - Data undergoes QA/QC procedures including evaluation of repeat measurements and loop closures to meet specifications.
 - The Complete Bouger Anomaly measurement (CBA) is produced through the data-reduction process, which includes correcting for the Free-air (elevation), Bouger (terrain), latitude (Earth’s curvature), and tidal variations.
 Zonge routinely delivers the first vertical derivative and horizontal gradient of the dataset.
 - Further modeling and interpretation may include completing inversions and trend removal.